Jonathan-Soh/CurriculumVitae/README.md

 **Recreation**

-Karaoake: I sing because singing scares me (in the past).
+Karaoke: I sing because singing scares me (in the past).
 I began singing in church because what better way to overcome fear than to face it directly.

 **Others**